dfrappart/dfrappart.github.io/_posts/2023-11-02-AKS_Networking-considerationspart2.markdown

 ```

 We could deploy any CNI with the associated documentation.
 Again, let's stop it here for now.
-Because Cilium has such taction lately, there's a chance that another article about this will come around anyway.
+Because Cilium has such traction lately, there's a chance that another article about this will come around anyway.

 For now, we've seen eveything we had to see regarding the network plugin options.
 Let's take a step back andd look at the Virtual NEtwork again.